 One of the easiest and best activities for Dementia Care is sorting.
 Sorting activities promote fine- motor skills (small movements in hands, fingers, etc.), decrease anxiety due to familiarity of objects and ease of use, and allow loved ones an opportunity to talk, reminisce about their past, and bond.

-Creating Activity Kits is cost-effective and saves time when arranging and organizing your loved one's daily activities.
-Kits can be kept nearby or within easy reach and even repeated on a weekly or monthly basis.
-Kits can include objects to be sorted, flash cards for instructions, and even a divided tray to assist with all sorting activities.
+Creating Activity Kits is cost-effective and saves time arranging and organizing your loved one's daily activities.
+Kits can be kept nearby or within easy reach and even repeated weekly or monthly.
+Kits can include objects to be sorted, flash cards for instructions, and even a divided tray to assist with any sorting activities.

 Sorting Money or Hardware

-For some of our older adults, sorting familiar objects, such as money or hardware (screws, nuts, bolts, etc.), can promote discussion on previous career or hobbies!
+For some older adults, sorting familiar objects, such as money or hardware (screws, nuts, bolts, etc.), can promote discussion on previous careers or hobbies!

 There are endless possibilities on what objects can be used for sorting tasks!
 Here are a few more to inspire you:

 - a basket of colourful or different-sized socks or items of clothing